 Want 50+ more templates for every scenario?
 Get the Networking & Cold Email Playbook.

 Got the interview?
 Make sure you don't blow it on technicals.
-Check out the IB Technical Interview Guide.
+Check out the Finance Technical Interview Guide.